Elovo: Demographics

-On the 1927 ethnic map of Leonhard Schulze-Jena, the village is written as "Elova" and shown as a Muslim Albanian village.
-Elovo has traditionally been inhabited by a Macedonian Muslim (Torbeš) population.
-The language of daily communication is Macedonian.
-In Elovo there are small numbers of Albanians from the neighbouring village of Crn Vrv who reside there through marriage with locals and are assimilated in the village.
+In the second half of the 20th century, Elovo was inhabited by a Torbeši population.
+In Elovo there are a number of Albanian families (13) from the neighbouring village of Crn Vrv who reside there through marriage with locals and are assimilated in the village.

 According to the 2021 census, the village had a total of 198 inhabitants.
 Ethnic groups in the village include: